How to Measure Telemarketing Results

 What is telemarketing?

-You could argue that this is an irrelevant question since we all know that telemarketing is where an individual picks up the phone to another person with a desired sales-related outcome in mind.
+Maybe this is an irrelevant question since we all know that telemarketing is where an individual picks up the phone to another person with a desired sales-related outcome in mind.
 That could be an actual sale, pre-sale qualification, booking a face to face sales meeting, setting up a demo, booking a webinar or gaining attendance at an event.
 Yet, to some extent, several aspects of the intrinsic value derived from telemarketing are lost.
 These are minimised in favour of the need for immediate payback.
 In many ways, other marketing disciplines aren’t subject to this level of immediacy.

 Of course, the end game for telemarketing is usually precisely defined.
 Typically, those utilising telemarketing want a given number of sales appointments or demos or sales.
 However, whilst that can be said of advertising, PPC and alternative methods, other marketing solutions are judged by different rules even though telemarketing can deliver some of the same outcomes and, in some cases, more.
 Naturally, telemarketing doesn’t have the power to provide large-scale brand awareness that can be delivered by an advertising campaign or through PR.
 But, telemarketing usually comes at a much lower cost.
 What’s more, can you “guarantee“ that your specific target decision makers will see your advert, a piece of editorial or a post on social media?
 With telemarketing, you can laser target the individual decision maker for your specific product or service without much of the wastage associated with traditional marketing.